 For employers sponsoring H-1B, H-1B1 and E-3 foreign nationals for work in the U.S., keeping Public Access Files means staying compliant with immigration regulations

-We talked with our affiliated law firm, Corporate Immigration Partners, to help employers better understand what Public Access Files are, how they fit into the H-1B visa process and why it’s important to meet compliance standards.
+We talked with Corporate Immigration Partners, P.C.
+(CIP PC) to help employers better understand what Public Access Files are, how they fit into the H-1B visa process and why it’s important to meet compliance standards.

 What is a Public Access File (PAF)?

 Before filing an H-1B petition with USCIS, employers must first obtain a Labor Condition Application (LCA) from the Department of Labor (DOL).
 This requirement applies to H-1B, H-1B1, and E-3 visa categories.